 - When the rava dosa base becomes crisp & golden, remove it to a serving plate.

-- Optionally you can also flip and toast the dosa on the other side.
+- Optionally If the rava dosa has browned at the bottom but still moist on top, then you can also flip and toast the dosa on the other side.
 And back again.

 To make next rava dosa

 - Stir the batter well before pouring the batter every time.
 If needed add more water to bring it to consistency.

 - It is best served hot as it turns soft when it cools down.
 Serve with any chutney.